fahmid1603/coloros_port/README.md

 - baserom, portrom and portrom2 can be a direct download link.
 OTAs can be acquired from sources like [Daniel Springer's OTA downloader.](https://roms.danielspringer.at/index.php?view=ota).
 If needed, downloadCheck links can be resolved for both portrom and portrom2.

 ## Credits
 > In this project, some or all of the content is derived from the following open-source projects.
-Special thanks to the developers of these projects.
+Special thanks to the developers of these projects (if even I have forgotten to mention someone)

 - [「BypassSignCheck」by Weverses](https://github.com/Weverses/BypassSignCheck)
 - [「contextpatch」 by ColdWindScholar](https://github.com/ColdWindScholar/TIK)